absra47/song_managment/README.md

-Simple FastAPI CRUD API
+Music Catalog API
-This repository contains a basic demonstration of a Create, Read, Update, and Delete (CRUD) API built with FastAPI.
-It uses an in-memory list to simulate a database, showcasing fundamental API operations.
+This repository showcases a simple Create, Read, Update, and Delete (CRUD) API built with FastAPI.
+It's designed to manage a collection of songs, using an in-memory list to simulate a database.
+This project is perfect for understanding fundamental API operations and project structure.

 Features
-FastAPI Framework: Leverages FastAPI for building robust and high-performance APIs.
+FastAPI Framework: Built using FastAPI for creating robust and high-performance web APIs.
-Pydantic Models: Utilizes Pydantic for data validation and serialization/deserialization of request and response bodies.
+Pydantic Models: Leverages Pydantic for powerful data validation and seamless serialization/deserialization of JSON request and response bodies, ensuring your data is always in the correct format.
-In-Memory "Database": A simple Python list acts as a temporary data store for demonstration purposes.
+In-Memory "Database": A straightforward Python list serves as a temporary data store for demonstration purposes.
+All data is reset when the server restarts.
-CRUD Operations:
-GET /items: Retrieve all items.
+CRUD Operations: Provides a full suite of API endpoints for managing your song catalog:
-POST /items: Create a new item.
+POST /songs: Add a new song.
-PUT /items/{item_id}: Update an existing item by its ID.
+GET /songs: Retrieve all songs.
-DELETE /items/{item_id}: Delete an item by its ID.
+GET /songs/{song_id}: Fetch a specific song by its unique ID.
+PUT /songs/{song_id}: Fully replace an existing song's data.
+PATCH /songs/{song_id}: Partially update an existing song's attributes.
+DELETE /songs/{song_id}: Remove a song from the catalog.
-HTTP Status Codes: Correctly uses HTTP status codes (e.g., 201 Created, 204 No Content, 404 Not Found).
+HTTP Status Codes: Uses appropriate HTTP status codes (e.g., 201 Created, 200 OK, 204 No Content, 400 Bad Request, 404 Not Found) for clear communication with clients.
-Error Handling: Implements basic error handling for non-existent items using HTTPException.
+Error Handling: Implements basic error handling to provide meaningful responses for scenarios like songs not found or invalid requests using HTTPException.
 Installation
+Getting this API up and running on your local machine is straightforward:

 Clone the repository:

 Bash

 git clone <repository_url>
 cd <repository_name>
-Create a virtual environment (recommended):
+Create a virtual environment (highly recommended to manage project dependencies):

 Bash

-python -m venv venv
+python3 -m venv .venv
-source venv/bin/activate # On Windows, use `venv\Scripts\activate`
+source .venv/bin/activate # On Windows, use `.\.venv\Scripts\activate.ps1` (PowerShell) or `.\.venv\Scripts\activate.bat` (Command Prompt)
 Install the dependencies:

 Bash

-pip install "fastapi[all]"
+pip install fastapi uvicorn pydantic
+(Note: fastapi[all] is often used, but explicitly listing fastapi, uvicorn, and pydantic can be clearer for minimal setups.)
 How to Run
 Start the FastAPI application:
+Ensure your virtual environment is activated, then run:

 Bash

 uvicorn main:app --reload
-(Assuming your code is in a file named main.py)
+(This assumes your main application file is named main.py and your FastAPI app instance is named app within it.)

-The --reload flag will automatically restart the server whenever you make changes to the code.
+The --reload flag is super handy during development, as it automatically restarts the server whenever you save changes to your code.

-Access the API documentation:
+Access the API Documentation:

-Once the server is running, you can access the interactive API documentation (powered by Swagger UI) at: http://127.0.0.1:8000/docs
+Once the server is running, you can interact with your API through the interactive documentation (powered by Swagger UI) at: http://127.0.0.1:8000/docs

 Alternatively, you can view the ReDoc documentation at: http://127.0.0.1:8000/redoc

 API Endpoints
-Here's a quick overview of the available endpoints and how to interact with them:
+Here's a quick overview of the available endpoints and how to interact with your music catalog:

+1. Create a Song
+   URL: /songs/
+   Method: POST
+   Request Body: A Song object (JSON) with title, artist, album, genre, and release_year.
+The id is optional; if omitted or 0, the server will auto-assign one.
+   Response: 201 Created and the full Song object that was created.
+   Example Request Body:

+JSON

+{
+"title": "Bohemian Rhapsody",
+"artist": "Queen",
+"album": "A Night at the Opera",
+"genre": "Rock",
+"release_year": 1975
+}
+Example Response:

+JSON

+{
+"id": 1,
+"title": "Bohemian Rhapsody",
+"artist": "Queen",
+"album": "A Night at the Opera",
+"genre": "Rock",
+"release_year": 1975
-Get All Items
+} 2.
+Get All Songs
-URL: /items
+URL: /songs/
 Method: GET
-Response: 200 OK and a list of Item objects.
+Response: 200 OK and a list of Song objects.
+Example Response:

 JSON

 [
 {
-"id": 0,
+"id": 1,
-"name": "Laptop",
-"price": 1200.0
+"title": "Bohemian Rhapsody",
+"artist": "Queen",
+"album": "A Night at the Opera",
+"genre": "Rock",
+"release_year": 1975
 },
 {
-"id": 1,
+"id": 2,
-"name": "Mouse",
-"price": 25.0
+"title": "Billie Jean",
+"artist": "Michael Jackson",
+"album": "Thriller",
+"genre": "Pop",
+"release_year": 1982
 }
-]
-Create an Item
+] 3.
+Get a Song by ID
-URL: /items
+URL: /songs/{song_id}
-Method: POST
+Method: GET
-Request Body: Item object (JSON)
+Path Parameter: song_id (integer)
-Response: 201 Created and the created Item object.
+Response: 200 OK and the Song object.
-Example Request Body:
+Example Response (for GET /songs/1):

 JSON

 {
-"id": 0,
+"id": 1,
-"name": "Laptop",
-"price": 1200.0
+"title": "Bohemian Rhapsody",
+"artist": "Queen",
+"album": "A Night at the Opera",
+"genre": "Rock",
+"release_year": 1975
 }
-Example Response:
+Error Response (Song Not Found):

 JSON

 {
-"id": 0,
-"name": "Laptop",
-"price": 1200.0
-}
-Update an Item
+"detail": "Song with ID 999 not found"
+} 4.
+Update a Song (Full Replacement)
-URL: /items/{item_id}
+URL: /songs/{song_id}
 Method: PUT
-Path Parameter: item_id (integer)
+Path Parameter: song_id (integer)
-Request Body: Item object (JSON)
+Request Body: A complete Song object (JSON) with all fields.
+The id in the body must match the song_id in the URL.
-Response: 200 OK and the updated Item object.
+Response: 200 OK and the updated Song object.
-Example Request Body (for PUT /items/0):
+Example Request Body (for PUT /songs/1):

 JSON

 {
-"id": 0,
+"id": 1,
-"name": "Gaming Laptop",
-"price": 1500.0
+"title": "Bohemian Rhapsody (Remastered)",
+"artist": "Queen",
+"album": "A Night at the Opera (Deluxe Edition)", "genre": "Classic Rock",
+"release_year": 1975
 }
 Example Response:

 JSON

 {
-"id": 0,
+"id": 1,
-"name": "Gaming Laptop",
-"price": 1500.0
+"title": "Bohemian Rhapsody (Remastered)",
+"artist": "Queen",
+"album": "A Night at the Opera (Deluxe Edition)", "genre": "Classic Rock",
+"release_year": 1975
+} 5.
+Partially Update a Song
+URL: /songs/{song_id}
+Method: PATCH
+Path Parameter: song_id (integer)
+Request Body: A partial SongUpdate object (JSON) containing only the fields you wish to change.
+Response: 200 OK and the updated Song object.
+Example Request Body (for PATCH /songs/2):

+JSON

+{
+"genre": "Funk/Pop",
+"release_year": 1983
 }
-Error Response (Item Not Found):
+Example Response (assuming original ID 2 was 'Billie Jean', artist 'Michael Jackson'):

 JSON

 {
-"detail": "Item not found"
+"id": 2,
+"title": "Billie Jean",
+"artist": "Michael Jackson",
+"album": "Thriller",
+"genre": "Funk/Pop",
+"release_year": 1983
-}
+} 6.
+Delete a Song
-Delete an Item
-URL: /items/{item_id}
+URL: /songs/{song_id}
 Method: DELETE
-Path Parameter: item_id (integer)
+Path Parameter: song_id (integer)
-Response: 204 No Content (no response body).
+Response: 204 No Content (meaning success, but no response body).
-Error Response (Item Not Found):
+Error Response (Song Not Found):

 JSON

 {
-"detail": "Item not found"
+"detail": "Song with ID 999 not found"
 }